SCP Foundation: History

 The SCP Foundation originated in the "paranormal" /x/ forum of 4chan in June 2007, where the very first SCP file, SCP-173, was posted by an anonymous user (later identified as Wesley "Moto42" Williams), accompanied by an image of the sculpture "Untitled 2004" by Japanese artist Izumi Katō.
 Although displeased with the unlicensed use of his art, Katō allowed the use of the photo explicitly for the noncommercial purposes of the community.
 Though SCP-173 was initially a stand-alone short story, many additional SCP files were created shortly after; those new SCPs copied SCP-173's style and were set within the same fictional universe.

 In July 2008, the SCP Wiki was transferred to its current Wikidot website after the wiki hosting service EditThis switched to a paid model.
 New Wikidot wikis, by default, made use of the CC BY-SA 3.0 license at the time.
 The SCP staff therefore "accidentally" adopted this license for SCP media.
 By 2009, a large number of articles had been written but the quality of those posts was often poor.
 A mass edit conducted from September to December of that year saw every article reviewed and a large number "decommissioned".
 A repository of the removed articles is preserved at SCP Classic.
 The development of evaluation processes, including the sharing of ideas and constructive criticism, has since allowed the community to maintain a high quality level for new articles.

-The community continued to grow and opened branches in additional languages from the early 2010s.
+The community continued to grow and opened branches in additional languages through the early 2010s.
 In particular, a surge of new members arrived in 2012 after the launch of SCP – Containment Breach.
 The original SCP-173 text was released into the creative commons by its author explicitly in 2013, in an effort to address the uncertain license status of some earlier material.
 This debate over licensing led to a dispute between the English and Russian language branches in 2017, which briefly shut down the Russian version.

 In 2022, an article in American Journalism suggested that the SCP Foundation may have become the largest collaborative writing project in history.

 Writing style

 On the SCP Wiki, the majority of works are stand-alone articles detailing the "Special Containment Procedures" of a given SCP object.
-In a typical article, an SCP object is assigned a unique identification number (e.g. "SCP-173") and a "containment class" (e.g. Euclid) (Note: Commonly used object classes include:
+In a typical article, an SCP object is assigned a unique identification number (e.g. "SCP-173") and a "containment class" (Note: Commonly used object classes include: